sdvdxl/influxdb.com/content/docs/v0.9/administration/config.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The rate at which InfluxDB checks to enforce a retention policy.

 ## [shard-precreation]
-Controls the precreation of shards before data arrive.
-Only shards that will exist in the future, at the time of creation, are precreated.
+Controls the precreation of shards so that shards are available before data arrive.
+Only shards that, after creation, will have both a start- and end-time in the future are ever created.
+Shards that would be wholly or partially in the past are never precreated.

 **enabled = true**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;